 If you want to find boards other people started, go to PinGroupie.com, and you can search by niche and find all the group boards (that have registered with PinGroupie) that exist and give you the low down on what to expect and how to apply.

 My terms for my group boards have no limit on posts, but seriously just try and share AT LEAST one for every one you post.
 I will talk about the 80/20 rule later, which would say that to get the most engagement (and this has been proven) you should share at least 5-8 posts for every ONE that you do.

 Just as an example, because some boards will say you can have no repeat posts within a month, no more than 3 per day, etc. You have to know the terms you are signing up and comply in order for that board to be beneficial to you.
 Otherwise, you might as well just start your own!
 It will help you gain followers too.

-- MiloTree –this service can help you with your Pinterest followers too!
+- MiloTree –is a service that can help you grow your Pinterest following directly from your blog.

 Once you finish cleaning up your boards, adding related keywords, and relavent hashtags, you can do your pins too.